tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 <compare>
 <james {% include timecode %}>

-\[Over Black screen]: Okay, this is becoming a "look how queer Stiles is" clip show, so let's move on to Derek.
+<u>[Over Black screen]:</u> Okay, this is becoming a "look how queer Stiles is" clip show, so let's move on to Derek.

 <wbr on />Derek is straight.
 Very straight.
 He has all the girlfriends.
 He's emotionally distant, locked off, and doesn't like being touched.<wbr off /> But Stiles can't get him off his mind.